pamgene/bntools/README.md

 git push origin --tags

 ```
-Deploy an app on pamgene app store, the package will also be publish to pamgene R repository
+Deploy an app on pamgene app store, the package will also be published to pamgene R repository

 ```
 bntools::deployGitApp('https://bitbucket.org/bnoperator/cubeinfodensity.git')